shmidtelson/wp-post-rating/readme.txt

 *Native js is very fast*

 * Customize color of stars
-*You may customize color of stars and second color automatically generated*
+*You can customize color of stars and second color automatically generated*

 * MultiLanguages
 +English